DebjitUrinda/dsa-logging/GFG/Arrays&Strings/slidingWindow-variableSize.md

 4. I didn’t enforce the invariant = The rule was: window must contain unique characters.
 When the rule broke, I didn’t fix the window — I replaced it.

-* 3rd attempt (maitaining a window, while keeping the history intact about previously visited character -> it should never exceed count value = 1): alfabts = [0]*26 result = 0 lt = 0
+* 3rd attempt - SUCCEEDED
+  (maitaining a window, while keeping the history intact about previously visited character -> it should never exceed count value = 1):

+        alfabts = [0]*26
+        result = 0
+        lt = 0